 - Feeling weak, depressed, or guilty after binge eating

-- Constantly thinking about being thin and feeling that weight is tied to self-esteem
+- Constantly thinking about being thin and feeling that your weight is tied to self-esteem

 How is it diagnosed?